-You must have come over here from one of my guest posts!
+Thanks for coming over, Lawyerist reader!
 If you want to get right to the best, most law-practice-relevant content from Legal Office Guru, I've gathered it here just for you.

-Table of Contents
+Inserting a highly-customized Table of Contents

 If your automatically-generated Table of Contents in Microsoft Word isn't to your liking, you can fix it.
 From changing fonts to adjusting spacing and indentation, it's all about modifying the TOC Styles within your document.
 Click through to view the entire tutorial, complete with screen shots showing each step.

 Here's how to change the footnote separator, the footnote continuation separator, and the footnote continuation notice in Microsoft Word.

 Inserting a table of contents using styles

 Building a Table of Contents in Microsoft Word is ridiculously easy if you use Styles to format your document headings.
 Here's the quick-and-dirty tutorial on inserting an easy TOC in your document.

 Using sections to control page numbers, headers and footers

 This is part two of a tutorial on how to control page numbers and page number formats using sections in Microsoft Word 2002-2003.
 Useful for changing page number styles in appellate briefs or for having distinct headers and footers in different parts of a document.

 Have a footnote in Microsoft Word 2007 that keeps dropping down to a subsequent page?
 Here's how to fix it.